procrastinate-org/procrastinate/docs/quickstart.rst

 Prerequisites & installation
 ----------------------------

-If you already have a postgres database around, make sure to note the connection parameters.
-Otherwise, we'll create one together with Docker_, but is works all the same if you'd rather install postgres directly in your system.
+If you already have a PostgreSQL database around, make sure to note the connection parameters.
+Otherwise, we'll create one together with Docker_, but is works all the same if you'd rather install PostgreSQL directly in your system.

 .. _Docker: https://docs.docker.com/